 Approximately how many members are in your tribe?

 The tribe has around 6,400 members.
 Two-thirds of our members live on the reservation, and half are under the age of 18.

 What are the criteria to become a member of your tribe?

 To be a member, a person's parents have to be enrolled and living on the reservation at the time of birth.
 For those living off the reservation, the criteria are 50 percent Indian blood and one enrolled parent.

 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

-What economic enterprises does your Native community own?
+What economic enterprises does your tribe own?

-What annual events does your Native community sponsor?
+What annual events does your tribe sponsor?

 Is there anything else you would like to add?